antonmashko/envconf/readme.md

 Log|`option.WithLog`|Enable logging over parsing process.
 Prints defined and not defined configuration fields Custom Usage|`option.WithCustomUsage`|Generate usage for `-help` flag from input structure.
 By default this option is enabled, use `option.WithoutCustomUsage` option
 Flag Parsed Callback|`option.WithFlagParsed`|This callback allow to use flags after flag.Parse() and before EnvConf.Define process
+Read config file|`external.WithFlagConfigFile`|Read config file from the path specified in the flag